projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 "Version History" to view the changes you made to a document.
 This is very similar to viewing a single branch in Git.
-Open one of your Google Docs files and you can inspect the specific additions and deletions performed for every version.
+Open one of your Google Docs files and you can inspect the specific additions and deletions performed for every version (assuming it has any).
 You can even _checkout_ an old version and _branch off_ that version by making a copy of the document.

 [gdocs]: https://docs.google.com

 > [See what's changed in a file](https://support.google.com/docs/answer/190843)

-### Updating the default branch
+### Default branch

 When you clone a repository, you're always in that repository's default branch.
 For the Project Unicorn web site repo, it's called `master`.
 On other repos, you